DaniDeniz/plaidml/README.md

 This was tested on a Nvidia Jetson Nano.
 If you encounter any error check the official plaidml documentation.

+You can also download the corresponding wheel for arm64 from the [**0.6.2 arm64 release**](https://github.com/DaniDeniz/plaidml/releases/download/0.6.2_arm64/plaidml-0.6.2.dev0-py2.py3-none-linux_aarch64.whl)

 ## Getting started

 For most platforms, getting started with accelerated deep learning is as easy as